CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby.md

 support to ask for the version to be added.
 We try to follow the releases, but, hey, we're human!

-Due to actual landscape in ruby applications, the default version is the greatest 2.0.Y.
+Due to current landscape in ruby applications, the default version is the greatest 2.0.Y.

 ### Set deployment RUBY_ENV and rake goals to execute